compbiolabucf/omicsGAT/README.md

 '--task' : Using this option one can select between 'classification' and 'clustering' tasks.
 Default is 'classification'.\
 '--selection' : For the 'classification' task, if multiple labels are present ('ER', 'TN' etc), this option lets the user select the intended label.
 Default is set to 'ER'.
 If there is a single label, this option should be set to 'NULL'.\
 '--clustering_type' : If 'clustering' is selected as task, then the type of clustering ('bulk' or 'single_cell') can be selected using this option.
 Default is 'bulk'.\
-'--nb_heads' and '--embed' : Provides the number of heads and the embedding size of each head for the model.\
+'--nb_heads' and '--embed' : Provides the number of heads and the embedding size of each head for the model.
+Default is set to 8 for both of them.\
 '--nb_clusters' : Selects the number of clusters for the stratification task.
 Default is 5.\
 '--clustering_affn' and 'clustering_affn' : Hyperparameters used for the hierarchical clustering from _scikit-learn_ library.\
 The other options can be used to modify the training process of the model.